On this page:

 Content of the following sections: Recognizing the contributions of informal and family caregivers; What to expect; and Making sure that everyone is safe, was developed with the participation of Dr. David Lussier, Geriatrician at the Institut universitaire de gériatrie de Montréal (CIUSSS du Centre-Sud-de-l’Île-de-Montréal), Director of the Clinique de gestion de la douleur chronique (Institut universitaire de gériatrie de Montréal) and Associate Clinical Professor (Université de Montréal).

-Informal caregivers who provide significant assistance and support
+Informal caregivers who provide significant assistance and support and visitors

 - helping with meals;